 Field-hunting tip

-Look in metamorphosed iron formations country — that is the host setting where grunerite typically forms.
+Look in metamorphosed iron formations country, the host setting where grunerite typically forms.
 If you start seeing magnetite, quartz, hematite in float, you are in the right ground.
 Field specimens usually show a fibrous, columnar, or massive aggregates habit, so train your eye for that shape before scanning the outcrop.